Hix-001/Blue-Sentinel/README.md

-# Blue-Sentinel
+Illegal, Unreported, and Unregulated (IUU) fishing poses a severe threat to marine biodiversity and global food security.
+Blue Sentinel is a machine learning solution designed to automate the monitoring of maritime regions.

-An AI-powered system designed to detect Illegal, Unreported, and Unregulated (IUU) fishing.
-Blue Sentinel leverages machine learning to analyze maritime data and automate surveillance for ocean conservation.
+By processing [insert data type, e.g., Satellite Imagery / AIS signal data / Synthetic Aperture Radar], this model identifies suspicious vessel behaviors and potential geofencing violations in real-time.
+The goal of Blue Sentinel is to provide authorities and conservationists with a scalable, low-cost tool to protect vulnerable marine protected areas (MPAs) from exploitation.